Perry Como: RCA Victor and radio

-The Comos' first child, Ronnie, was born in 1940 while the Weems band was working in Chicago.
-Como left to be at his wife's side even though he was threatened with dismissal if he did so.
-Though Como was now making $250 a week and travel expenses for the family were no problem, Ronnie could not become used to a normal routine when they were able to stay in one place for a period of time.
-The radio program Beat the Band did not always originate from Chicago, but was often broadcast from other cities such as Milwaukee, Denver, and St. Louis, as the band continued to play road engagements while part of the radio program was broadcast.
-Como decided life on the road was no place to try raising a child, and Roselle and the baby went back to Canonsburg.
+The Comos' first child, Ronnie, was born in 1940, while the Weems band was working in Chicago.
+Como left to be at his wife's side, though he was threatened with dismissal if he did so.
+Though Como was now making $250 a week and travel expenses for the family were no problem, Ronnie could not become used to a normal routine when they were unable to stay in one place for a period of time.
+The radio program Beat the Band did not always originate from Chicago, but was often broadcast from other cities such as Milwaukee, Denver, and St. Louis.
+The band continued to play road engagements while part of the program was broadcast.
+Como decided life on the road was no place to raise a child, and Roselle and the baby went back to Canonsburg.

-In late 1942, Como made the decision to quit the Weems band, even if it meant he had to give up singing.
-He returned to Canonsburg, his family, and his trade, weary of life on the road, and missing his wife and son.
+In late 1942, Como decided to quit the Weems band, even if it meant giving up singing.
+Weary of life on the road and missing his wife and son, he returned to Canonsburg, his family, and his trade.
 Como received an offer to become a Frank Sinatra imitator, but chose to keep his own style.
-While Como was negotiating for a store lease to re-open a barber shop, he received a call from Tommy Rockwell at General Artists Corporation, who also represented Weems.
-Como fielded many other calls that also brought offers, but he liked and trusted Rockwell, who was offering him his own sustaining (non-sponsored) Columbia Broadcasting System (CBS) radio show and promising to get him a recording contract.
+While Como was negotiating for a store lease to reopen a barber shop, he received a call from Tommy Rockwell at General Artists Corporation, who also represented Weems.
+Como fielded many other calls that also brought offers, but he liked and trusted Rockwell, who was offering him his own sustaining (unsponsored) Columbia Broadcasting System (CBS) radio show and promising to get him a recording contract.
 The offers were also appealing because it meant staying put in New York with no more road tours.
 As Como pondered the job offer, Roselle told him, "You can always get another barber shop if it doesn't work out!"
-Until the radio show and recording contract offers, he did not really view singing as his true career, believing the years with Carlone and Weems had been enjoyable, but now it was time to get back to work.
+Until the radio show and recording contract offers, he did not view singing as his true career, believing the years with Carlone and Weems had been enjoyable but now it was time to get back to work.
 Como said in a 1983 interview, "I thought I'd have my fun and I'd go home to work."